 Firefighting services are provided 24 hours a day by the San Marcos Fire Department for the Texas State campus.
-The Texas State Technical Services department is responsible for the management, plan review, contractor supervision, service, inspection, and testing of the fire sprinkler systems, fire alarm systems, special hazard systems, kitchen suppression systems and fire extinguishers for all university owned and leased facilities.
+Environmental, Health, Safety, Risk and Emergency Management is responsible for the management, plan review, contractor supervision, service, inspection, and testing of the fire sprinkler systems, fire alarm systems, special hazard systems, kitchen suppression systems and fire extinguishers for all university owned and leased facilities.
 They also provide plan reviews and contractor supervision of new construction.